a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)

+* Launch DeskTop.
+Close all windows.
+Open an empty volume (e.g. /RAMA).
+Repeat File > New Folder...
+7 times, accepting the default names (New.Folder through New.Folder.7).
+Edit > Select All.
+File > Open.
+File > New Folder.
+Verify that the new folder is created within New.Folder.7 and no alert appears.

 ## Close Window